muq221/atmos-ai/README.md

 ## Overview

-Atmos AI is a foundational atmospheric intelligence system that focuses on understanding how environmental data evolves over time.
+Atmos AI's v1 is a foundational atmospheric intelligence system that focuses on understanding how environmental data evolves over time.

 By capturing real-time data, creating time-based memory snapshots, and computing data drift, the system moves beyond simple data collection to uncover patterns of change.
 These insights are stored in a cloud-based infrastructure using Firebase, enabling scalability and real-time accessibility.